To control the spread of the Novel Coronavirus, we are adopting social distancing as an organization. Our office operations are paused temporarily.

-Women today are becoming stronger day by day.
-They are standing up for themselves in every field of human life to secure better goals.
-So, can there be anything to stop them from doing so?
-Unfortunately, yes!
-Reproductive diseases are the biggest obstacles in their path.
-Amongst them too, PCOS stands as the most disturbing problem.
+Women are becoming stronger and standing up for themselves in every field of human life to secure higher goals.
+But there are still conditions stopping them from doing so.
+Reproductive diseases are sometimes the biggest obstacles in their path.
+Amongst them, PCOS seems to be one of the most disturbing.
 The incidence of PCOS appears to be rising in India day by day.
-So, let us help you find out all there is to know about this condition!
+What we need is a way to manage this?

 Getting to the Root: What is PCOS?

 Don’t be baffled with its name!
 Polycystic Ovarian Syndrome (PCOS) is an endocrine system disorder.
 It simply means that it is a problem created by hormonal activity.
-Most women with PCOS have many small cysts in their ovaries.
-Even though, these cysts do not harm them directly, they create hormonal imbalances in their blood.
+Most women with PCOS have small cysts in their ovaries.
+Even though these cysts do not harm them directly, they create hormonal imbalances in their blood.
 One hormone’s change triggers another, which changes another – likewise, forming a troublesome cycle.
-It is this cycle that creates pain and menstrual issues for them.
+It is this cycle that creates pain and menstrual issues.

 Where Lies the Suspect: Causes of PCOS

-As per modern science the cause of PCOS is not fully understood.
-But that does not mean it can happen to anyone!
+As per modern science the causes of PCOS are not fully understood.
+But that does not mean every woman is at risk.
 PCOS patients usually have some common traits.
 They are led to the disease by poor lifestyle practices, pollution and diet.
-So, read on to find out whether you are making the same mistakes or not!
+So, here’s your opportunity to find out if you’re making the same mistakes.

 It is interesting to see that PCOS seems to run in families.
 So, your chance of having it is higher if other women in your family had it anytime in their youth.
-PCOS can be passed down from either your mother’s or father’s side.
+PCOS can be passed down from either your mother or father.

-In PCOS there is an abnormality in the secretion of hormones like androgens, luteinizing hormone (LH) etc. And, can you guess when that happens?
-If your diet is less nutritious and you spend most of your nights awake, your hormones go into a spin.
+PCOS is characterised by an abnormality in the secretion of hormones like androgens, luteinizing hormone (LH) etc. This happens if your diet is less nutritious and you spend most of your nights awake which causes your hormones to go into a spin.
 If prolonged, these habits make you prone to PCOS/PCOD.

-Your body may have problems in using insulin leading to abnormal blood sugar levels.
-This increases the levels of insulin in your body, which increases androgen secretion again leading to hormonal fluctuations.
+Your body may have problems using insulin leading to abnormal blood sugar levels.
+This increases the levels of insulin in your body, which aggravates androgen secretion and hormonal fluctuations.
 The exact reason why these hormonal changes occur isn’t known.

 Signs and Symptoms of PCOS

 Every time your hormones are affected by a disease, your body produces many kinds of symptoms.
 From sudden obesity to shedding of hair, lack of sleep or infertility – PCOS can wreck your life in more than one way.
-But don’t wait here, check out the list below to find its other effects on your body!
+But that’s not all, here’s a list of its other effects on your body!

 When your hormones are insufficient, the fertility of the uterus is adversely affected.
 So, you may find it hard to conceive despite trying really hard.